joshwadd/Vehicle_detection/README.md

 ### Histograms of Orientated Gradients (HOG)

 The histogram of oriented gradients technique is a popular feature descriptor that uses the gradient information of the pixels to provide some notion of the shape of the object within the image.
+The **scikit-image** package contains an